arzuunr/gw_classification_lstm/README.md

 # gw_classification_lstm
 Classifies gravitational waves into BBH, BNS, and NSBH using LSTM deep learning.
-Simulated time-series data from V1, L1, and H1 detectors are processed with Python tools like `lalsimulation` and `bilby`.
+Simulated time-series data from L1 detector are processed with Python tools like `lalsimulation` and `bilby`.